tarwn/lessthandot-hugo/blogs/content/posts/2014-10-07-beware-the-defaults-in-windowing-functions.md

 ---
 <p style="text-align: justify">
   Some time ago I was writing some windowing functions on a set of data.
 Basically I was looking for the last date an event had occurred for each type of event.
-Let’s illustrate with an example:
+Let's illustrate with an example:
 </p>

 sql